Cape Fear 2022

 Live results can be found on WCA Live.

-The Group Sheet for the competition will be uploaded here before the competition.
+The Group Sheet for the competition can be found below

 Results from the competition will be submitted and uploaded officially to WCA within a week after the competition.

 If you would like to be added to a mailing list to be notified about future North Carolina competitions, please fill out this form.

 Anyone can join the mailing list; we encourage parents/guardians to join as well.
 This mailing list is run by local Delegates and therefore is not official.

 This competition is sponsored by thecubicle.com!
 They will be providing gift card codes to the podium finishers!